turayevhasan/Snake-Game-Java/README.md

+# Snake-Game
-This is a Snake Game and it created with Java Languge.
+This is a Snake Game and it was created with Java Language.

+I used from ChatGpt for creating this game.

 It works very amazing !!!